-Figure 3: The subdivision on the boundary requires two different successive steps. (a) In the first step a new vertex is inserted in the center of the boundary triangle but no edge flip is performed. (b) In the second step the boundary edges are subdivided into three segments of equal length.
+Figure 5: The subdivision on the boundary requires two different successive steps.
+Only the gray triangles contain their generation index for the sake of clarity. (a) In the first step a new vertex is inserted in the center of each boundary triangle but no edge flip is performed. (b) In the second step the boundary edges are subdivided into three segments of equal length.
+The new boundary vertices are marked with red color. (c) Connecting the new vertices gives us a new triangulation. (d) Finally, an edge flip is performed for all vertices of generation 3.